dotnet/orleans/src/Documentation/streaming/streams_programming_APIs.md

 await subscriptionHandle.UnsubscribeAsync()
 ```

 It is important to note that **the subscription is for a grain, not for an activation**.
 Once the grain code is subscribed to the stream, this subscription surpasses the life of this activation and stays durable forever, until the grain code (potentially in a different activation) explicitly unsubscribes.
-This is the heart of a **virtual stream abstraction**: not only all the streams always exists, logically, but also that a stream subscription is durable and lives beyond a particular physical activation that issued this subscription.
+This is the heart of a **virtual stream abstraction**: not only do all streams always exist, logically, but also a stream subscription is durable and lives beyond a particular physical activation that created the subscription.

 ### Multiplicity<a name="Multiplicity"></a>

 An Orleans stream may have multiple producers and multiple consumers.
 A message published by a producer will be delivered to all consumers that were subscribed to the stream before the message was published.

 In addition, the consumer can subscribe to the same stream multiple times.
 Each time it subscribes it gets back a unique `StreamSubscriptionHandle<T>`.
 If a grain (or client) is subscribed X times to the same stream, it will receive the same event X times, once for each subscription.
-The consumer can also unsubscribe from an individual subscription or find out all its current subscriptions, by calling:
+The consumer can also unsubscribe from an individual subscription.
+It can find all its current subscriptions by calling:

 ``` csharp
 IList<StreamSubscriptionHandle<T>> allMyHandles = await IAsyncStream<T>.GetAllSubscriptionHandles()